-A stockholder seeking to include a proposal in our proxy statement and form of proxy card for the 2024 Annual Meeting must submit such proposal to us by December 21, 2023.
+A stockholder seeking to include a proposal in our proxy statement and form of proxy card for the 2025 Annual Meeting must submit such proposal to us by December 12, 2024.
 Shareholder proposals for inclusion in our proxy statement must comply with SEC Rule 14a-8 and should be addressed to: Corporate Secretary, Asure Software, Inc., 405 Colorado Street, Suite 1800, Austin, Texas 78701.
-If the date of the 2024 Annual Meeting is changed by more than 30 days from the date of the 2023 Annual Meeting, then the deadline for inclusion of proposals in our proxy statement is a reasonable time before we begin to print and mail our proxy materials.
+If the date of the 2025 Annual Meeting is changed by more than 30 days from the date of the 2024 Annual Meeting, then the deadline for inclusion of proposals in our proxy statement is a reasonable time before we begin to print and mail our proxy materials.

-A stockholder may also nominate a director or bring other business before the stockholders at the 2024 Annual Meeting but must comply with the advance notice procedures in our Bylaws.
-In general, the Bylaws require written notice of any stockholder proposals for other business or director nominations to be delivered or mailed to and received by the Secretary at our principal executive offices at 405 Colorado Street, Suite 1800, Austin, Texas 78701 between February 15, 2024 and March 16, 2024, and the written notice must contain the specific information required in our Bylaws.
-If the date of the 2024 Annual Meeting changes by more than 30 days from the anniversary date of the 2023 Annual Meeting, the written notice must be received by us no later than the close of business on the 10th day following the earlier of the date on which we first mail notice of the 2024 Annual Meeting or otherwise make public disclosure of the date.
+A stockholder may also nominate a director or bring other business before the stockholders at the 2025 Annual Meeting but must comply with the advance notice procedures in our Bylaws.
+In general, the Bylaws require written notice of any stockholder proposals for other business or director nominations to be delivered or mailed to and received by the Secretary at our principal executive offices at 405 Colorado Street, Suite 1800, Austin, Texas 78701 between February 19, 2025 and March 21, 2025, and the written notice must contain the specific information required in our Bylaws.
+If the date of the 2025 Annual Meeting changes by more than 30 days from the anniversary date of the 2024 Annual Meeting, the written notice must be received by us no later than the close of business on the 10th day following the earlier of the date on which we first mail notice of the date of the 2025 Annual Meeting or otherwise make public disclosure of the date.
 Proposals for director nominees and other business submitted through this process will not be included in our proxy materials sent to stockholders prior to the meeting.

-Under our Bylaws, the stockholder's notice of a director nomination must set forth (a) as to each person whom the stockholder proposes to nominate for election as director, all information relating to the person that would be required to be disclosed in solicitations of proxies for election of directors pursuant to Section 14 of the Exchange Act, including such person's written consent to being named as a nominee and to serve as a director if elected; (b) as to the stockholder giving notice, the name and address of the person as they appear on our books and the class and number of shares beneficially owned and owned of record by the person; and (c) as to the beneficial owner, if any, on whose behalf the nomination is made, the name and address of the person.
+Under our Bylaws, the stockholder's notice of a director nomination must set forth, among other things, (a) as to each person whom the stockholder proposes to nominate for election as director, all information relating to the person that would be required to be disclosed in solicitations of proxies for election of directors pursuant to Section 14 of the Exchange Act, including such person's written consent to being named as a nominee and to serve as a director if elected; (b) as to the stockholder giving notice, the name and address of the person as they appear on our books and the class and number of shares beneficially owned and owned of record by the person; and (c) as to the beneficial owner, if any, on whose behalf the nomination is made, the name and address of the person and the class and number of share beneficially owned by the person.